parrth20/QrifyMe/README.md

 Start the Development Server
 bash
 Copy
-Edit
 cd ../frontend
 npm run dev
 The frontend should now be accessible at http://127.0.0.1:5173/ (or the port specified by Vite).

 Configuration
 Environment Variables
-Django: Create a .env file in the Django directory to configure settings such as the secret key, allowed hosts, etc.
+Django: Create a .env file in the Django directory to configure settings

-Express: Create a .env file in the Express directory to set your MongoDB connection string, JWT secret, and other environment-specific variables.
+Express: Create a .env file for MongoDB connection and JWT secrets

 CORS and API Endpoints
-Ensure that CORS is properly configured on both backends so the frontend can communicate with them.
+Ensure CORS is configured on both backends

-Update API endpoints in your frontend code to point to the correct URLs for the Django and Express servers.
+Update frontend API endpoints to match backend URLs

 Contributing
-Contributions are welcome!
-Please follow these steps:

-Fork the repository.
+Fork the repository

 Create a new branch:

 bash
 Copy
-Edit
 git checkout -b feature/your-feature-name
 Commit your changes:

 bash
 Copy
-Edit
 git commit -m "Add feature description"
-Push to your branch:
+Push to branch:

 bash
 Copy
-Edit
 git push origin feature/your-feature-name
-Open a pull request on GitHub.
+Open a Pull Request

 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+MIT License - see LICENSE file for details

 Contact
 Author: Parth Bandwal

 Email: parthbandwal18@gmail.com

-Project Link: QrifyMe on GitHub rust
+Project Link: QrifyMe on GitHub
-Copy
-Edit

-This single file can serve as the complete documentation for your project.
-Adjust paths, configurations, and other details as necessary for your specific setup.